 We organise holidays for people with visual impairment who may lack the confidence to travel independently, or to provide respite for carers.

 We run events across the West Midlands every year to raise both funds and awareness of the work of Focus Birmingham across the wider community.
-Please click here In Your Area to find out what events are taking place.
+Please contact the community services team for further information.